suman71/minimal-mistakes/_pages/about.md

 ## HTML Elements

 Below is just about everything you'll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.

+text text

 ## Body text